 Mr T Hague – Principal [email protected]

-Ms C French – Vice Principal, Teaching and Learning [email protected]
+Ms C French – Head of School, Teaching and Learning [email protected]

 Ms A Thorley – Assistant Principal, Achievement [email protected]